 I plunged into the turquoise Adriatic Sea.
 Its crisp waters provided welcome relief on another 90-degree day in Croatia.
 My eyes scanned the sea bottom as I swam below waterline toward the first buoy.
 To my left, cut and dressed blocks of white granite and volcanic tuff form a perfect rectangle six feet below the water’s surface.
-It’s unmistakably handmade; I bit the snorkel’s mouthpiece and dove toward the underwater Roman villa for a closer inspection.
+It’s unmistakably handmade; I bit the snorkel’s mouthpiece and dived toward the underwater Roman villa for a closer inspection.

 Brijuni Island sits 1.25 miles off the Istrian Peninsula’s west coast.
 Once home to Yugoslav dictator Tito’s holiday residence, where he vacationed up to six months a year (it’s good to be king), Brijuni is now a car-free national park popular with daytrippers from Fažana.
 Brijuni has miles of bike paths, several pebble-sand beaches, hidden coves, dinosaur footprints, a strange zoo housing the descendants of Tito’s personal pets and one particularly interesting experience, the main reason we’re here — the opportunity to snorkel with Roman ruins.